Navdevl/turbohustle/content/blog/engine-braking---good-or-bad.md

 #### 1. Engine Cubic Capacity

-With the increase in displacement of the engine, the forces responsible for retardation also increases.
-This makes the larger capacity engines to brake significantly in comparison with small displacement engines.
+With the increase in displacement of the engine, the forces responsible for retardation also develops.
+This makes the larger capacity engines to brake significantly in contrast with small displacement engines.

 #### 2. Engine Speed